 These are sets that will not rotate out of Standard.

-Year of the Dragon Hall Of Fame
+Year of the Phoenix Hall of Fame

 Hall of Fame started as a concept of rotating out cards from Evergreen sets that were too strong or problematic.
 Since Basic and Classic cards are in Standard forever, there are two ways to deal with them – nerf them or rotate them out to Wild, where they might not be that relevant (since the power level is higher in Wild anyway).